Frank the Differential Drive Robot

 Have you ever wondered how you’d power your various mobile devices?
 If you have, you’ve probably realized it’s Battery Time!
 While a large majority of people would have just bought something off the shelf (OTS), I decided that I wanted a learning opportunity.
 I learned how to make my own battery spot welder using an open source project I found online and had a lot of fun testing it.
 (It is easily capable of vaporizing nickel!)

 Despite shipping taking nearly an entire semester, I would say the project went pretty smoothly.
-The only thing I think I may have to do down the line is increase the number of batteries being used from 2 to 3.
+The only thing I think I may have to do down the line is increase the number of batteries in parallel being used from 2 to 3.
 It feels a tad “weak” but the welds are strong enough for what I’m doing.
 I have a few blogs detailing this project and what I’ve used it for here.

-FRC Team 1902 Exploding Bacon’s 2019 Robot
+FIRST Robotics – FRC Team 1902 Exploding Bacon’s 2019 Robot

-I plan on making several posts on the development process of the things I specifically worked on, but for now, here are some quick stats.
+We made several changes to the robot over the course of the 8 weeks before worlds, and I’m proud of the final product.
+At some point I plan on making several posts on the development process of the things I specifically worked on, but for now, here are some quick stats.

 - The robot in CAD has 1370 parts including fasteners